SmartAppUnipi/RoboComment/CommentGenerator/README.md

-            "startTime" : <integer seconds, the start time we recive from the symbolic level >, "endTime" : <integer seconds, the end time we receive from the symbolic level>, "priority": <float from 0 to 10 stating the importance of the comment, 10 is extremely important, 0 is not important>, "user_id" : <int with the id of the user who has to receive this comment>
+            "startTime" : <integer seconds, the start time we recive from the symbolic level >, "endTime" : <integer seconds, the end time we receive from the symbolic level>, "priority": <float from 0 to 10 stating the importance of the comment, 10 is extremely important, 0 is not important>, "id" : <int with the id of the user who has to receive this comment>
         }
         ```
 ### Start a comment session